Join us at CRE South West 2022!

-We’re sorry that we were unable to meet you in person at last year’s Christian Resources Exhibition, but we’re happy to announce that we will be there in person this year.
-JBKS will once more have our own stall at CRE to inform and advise on our work with church architecture and building planning.
+JBKS will once again have our own stall at CRE to inform and advise on our work with church architecture and building planning.
 We can’t wait to see you and get back to some normality.
-If you’re planning on attending CRE, we’d love to see you and chat about how we can meet the individual needs of your church.
+If you’re planning on attending CRE South West, we’d love to see you and chat about how we can meet the individual needs of your church.

 At JBKS we have a vision, to renew, refresh, rebrand and revitalized the churches we work with.
 We don’t just offer quality design, we work hard to make churches more efficient, and help you to achieve your goals.
 We’re here to take away the obstacles and make your vision work for the church, bringing buildings back to life for the community.